 The third persona is an Analytics Engineer who is helping prepare their team to move to the cloud.
 They’re getting familiar with finding data in Azure but he doesn’t really know where to look.
 He needs fast, reliable performance and a way to view data lineage.
 It’s unclear who to contact for requesting approval for access to data.

-For each persona we also created a journey map to lay out the user’s path to their goal and identify areas of potential improvement.
+For each persona I also created a journey map to lay out the user’s path to their goal and identify areas of potential improvement.

-After the journey mapping, we made sure to highlight any areas of the product and user experience where we were still making assumptions.
-There were a number of technical challenges that we heard about from our developers and other stakeholders in various meetings regarding feasibility.
+After the journey mapping, I made sure to highlight any areas of the product and user experience where we were still making assumptions.
+There were a number of technical challenges that our developers and other stakeholders mentioned in various meetings regarding feasibility.
 Our manager expressed that this was not cause for concern for the design process as they wanted to complete Proofs of Concepts and get the back end ready for our UI.

 GM also had a lack of information about working with cloud data and we would need to find a way to collect information about best-practices, such as by collaborating with other teams to get that information.
-Because of this however, there was no list of requirements for the MVP, so we began thinking about what was most likely to be included for v1 so we can be more realistic about the first iteration of design.
+Because of this however, there was no list of requirements for the MVP, so the team began thinking about what was most likely to be included for v1 to make sure the first iteration of the design was realistic.
 The assumption map allowed us to check in with each other and decide the most desirable features that are actually feasible, along with the UX elements to make the product viable.

 Our manager wanted us to share our findings with them to confirm the direction we were headed.
-We used a roadmap planning template in figma to provide a high level overview of the problem, research results, and the vision and solution for the project.
-We also used notes from our assumption map here for things like our vision and some of the feasibility problems.
+I used a roadmap planning template in figma to provide a high level overview of the problem, research results, and the vision and solution for the project.
+I also used notes from our assumption map here for things like our vision and some of the feasibility problems.

 Before we continued on with the design process, we wanted to confirm the vision, goal and high level features of the new product with our stakeholders.
 This workshop with the stakeholders would also give us the green light to continue on with the design process.